15 Fascinating Facts About David Bowie

 In 2004, while performing in Oslo, Norway, a “fan” threw a lollipop onto the stage, which somehow managed to strike Bowie in the eye—and get stuck.
 A member of his crew was able to remove it, and Bowie went on with the concert.
 Rebel rebel indeed.

-4. He was boyhood friends with Peter Frampton.
+4. David Bowie was boyhood friends with Peter Frampton.

 Despite Bowie being more than three years older than Peter Frampton, the two struck up a friendship as youngsters.
 Both attended Bromley Technical High School, where Frampton’s dad was Bowie’s art teacher.
 The two shared a unique bond over music, and remained close friends until Bowie’s death.
 "He really introduced me, along with George Underwood, to Buddy Holly and Eddie Cochran, people I wasn't aware of at that age," Frampton once said of his childhood friend.
 The two would collaborate a number of times over the years.

-5. Bowie and Elton John were pals as teens, too.
+5. David Bowie and Elton John were pals as teens, too.